saroad2/statue/docs/tutorials/configuration.md

 This file is *statue.toml*, and it is the file that has been created when you ran `statue config init` in the [quick start](quick_start.md) manual.

-In the next few paragraphs we'll show you how to edit your configuration in order to add new contexts and commands, and how to let *Statue* know which sources to track and with which contexts and commands to operate on each of them.
+In the next few paragraphs we'll show you how to initialize the configuration file and how to edit it in order to add new contexts and commands.

 !!! note